jasonzhang2022/algorithm/src/main/java/jason/algorithm/recursion/readme.md

 1. There is no any action after we return from child to parent.
   # There is no any process on parent node so we can add one children to stack without keep the parent.
   # there is no moving so sibling.
-For an input, the call flow is a single line tree.
+For an input, the call flow is a **single line tree**.
 2. The result from base is a the final result.